axtgr/stremio-imvdb/README.md

 cd stremio-imvdb
 ```

-The add-on uses [Poetry](https://github.com/sdispater/poetry) for dependency management.
-If you already have Poetry, you can use it to install the dependencies:
+Then install the dependencies.
+If you have Poetry:

 ```
 poetry install
 ```

-Otherwise, you can simply use pip:
+Otherwise:

 ```
 pip install .